-The first major project under the stadia strategy, Western Sydney Stadium is expected to cater for a larger volume of spectators and bring them closer to the action than ever before.
+The first major project under the stadia strategy, Bankwest Stadium is expected to cater for a larger volume of spectators and bring them closer to the action than ever before.
 This will be achieved through the stadium’s key features, which will include the steepest stands of any local venue with comfortable seating for 30 000 spectators; five levels of premium, corporate and function spaces, advanced technology WiFi and broadcast facilities, large LED screens and improved security.
 The stadium will also offer high-quality food and beverage facilities, as well as provide expansive pedestrian and public plaza areas with large flexible green space for informal gatherings and events for the public to enjoy.

 The attention being given to sustainability is a strong value-added feature of the project for the community with aspects such as the latest LED sports lighting technology providing substantial energy reductions.
 The project is targeting a LEED Gold rating benchmarking its performance on a global stage.
 Ultimately, this will help achieve a positive environmental impact, as the community comes together and strengthens through sports, entertainment and community events.